BasileiosKal/blind-bbs-signatures/draft-bbs-blind-signatures.md

 Outputs:

-- blind_result, a vector comprising from an octet string and a random scalar in that order.
+- (commitment_with_proof, prover_blind), a tuple comprising from an
+                                         octet string and a random
+                                         scalar in that order.

 Procedure: